 There are some areas of cultural appropriation that is unacceptable and disrespectful such as 'baby sign language', hearing people using our language ASL in songs, vlogs, teaching (especially for money), and/or using our language for fame, privilege, or position.

-Baby sign language: This is no more illusion than the non-existence of "Baby Speech Language".
+Scenario: Baby sign language is no more illusion than the non-existence of "Baby Speech Language".
 The concept of 'baby sign language' is an unfortunate appropriation from the authentic, human language of the American Deaf community - American Sign Language.
 The ASL signs are still ASL words (which are not baby words).
 Many linguistic and neuroscience studies confirm that ASL is not easier to learn, nor it come earlier, nor more iconic than a spoken language.
 Many in-depth posts on this topic are available on this site.

 Do appreciate our language by learning our language (ASL) and (definitely not without) culture including history.
 Use it with Deaf people, families and friends.
 Don't teach our language with profits (when you're a hearing person) nor use our language with hearing privilege or with disrespect.